mwunsch/prism/README.md

 	nav.items
 	# Returns an array of contents
 	# This method comes from the has_many call up above that defines the Property

+## Other Microformat parsers

++ [Mofo](http://mofo.rubyforge.org/) is a Ruby microformat parser backed by Hpricot.
++ [Sumo](http://www.danwebb.net/2007/2/9/sumo-a-generic-microformats-parser-for-javascript) is a JavaScript microformat parser.
++ [Operator](https://addons.mozilla.org/en-US/firefox/addon/4106) is a Firefox extension.
++ [hKit](http://code.google.com/p/hkit/) is a microformat parser for PHP.
++ [Oomph](http://visitmix.com/labs/oomph/) is a microformat toolkit add-in for Internet Explorer.

+## Feature wishlist:

++ HTML outliner (using HTML5 sectioning)
++ Extensions so you can do something like: `String.is_a_valid? :hcard` in your tests
++ Extensions to turn Ruby objects into semantic HTML.
+Hash.to_definition_list, Array.to_ordered_list, etc.

+## TODO:

++ Handle nested microformats better (I like HMachine::Pattern::ValueClass's search implementation the best)
++ Code is ugly.
+Especially XOXO.
++ Better recursive parsing of trees.
+See above.
++ Tests are all kinds of disorganized.
++ Broader support for some of the weirder Patterns, like object[data]

 ## License